 • To feel free to ask questions when making a donation and to receive prompt, truthful and forthright answers.

 The Donor Bill of Rights was created by the American Association of Fund Raising Counsel (AAFRC), Association for Healthcare Philanthropy (AHP), the Association of Fundraising Professionals (AFP), and the Council for Advancement and Support of Education (CASE).
-The Foundation for Public Integrity embraces these principles.
+Locke embraces these principles.